devDucks/astroarch/README.md

 Please find below some (hopefully) useful instructions, if you are here instead because you want to know how you can build this image from scratch, see [this](https://github.com/MattBlack85/astroarch/blob/main/BUILD.md)

 # Download
-Please use this link to download astroarch gzipped img file => https://drive.google.com/file/d/1jYBeKFioCXWDqEf0wk0shj0Dn7eJ8dcX/
+Please use this link to download the latest astroarch gzipped img file => https://drive.google.com/file/d/1jYBeKFioCXWDqEf0wk0shj0Dn7eJ8dcX/

 # Burn the img to an SD
 If you prefer a GUI, use [balenaHetcher](https://www.balena.io/etcher/) otherwise you can use the unix `dd` to flash it, and if you are using `dd` I think